- Country: Haiti

 - Gender: Girl

-Bethsaina lives with her father and her mother.
-She is responsible for helping in the kitchen and cleaning.
-Her father is employed and her mother maintains the home.
-As part of Compassion's ministry, Bethsaina participates in church activities.
+Medjynie lives with her father and her mother.
+She is responsible for carrying water.
+Her father is sometimes employed and her mother maintains the home.
+As part of Compassion's ministry, Medjynie participates in church activities.
 She is also in pre-school where her performance is average.
 There is 1 child in the family.
-Singing, art and playing with dolls are her favourite activities.
-Because of your sponsorship, Bethsaina has new opportunities to learn and grow physically, mentally, and spiritually.
+Singing is her favourite activity.
+Because of your sponsorship, Medjynie has new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Haiti occupies the western third of the island of Hispaniola in the Caribbean.
 Although in the tropics, Haiti is semiarid because mountains cut off the moist trade winds.
 About two-thirds of Haiti's terrain is unsuitable for farming.